 Power supply and charger

 The first thing to check is to see if the laptop is getting any power.

 - Change the power source where the adapter is connected.

-- If no lights try different know working charger.
+- If no lights try different charger which you know works.

 - Also on the front or side of the laptop depending on model there are LED lights one which turn on when the laptop is charging.

 This is the electric current that remains on your circuits or power supply even when you have not connected your power supply or battery.
 When you use your computer flea power also called static electricity may collect on the circuits this can disrupt how the laptop normally works and may cause your laptop not to power on.

 You can clear flea power in a few easy steps

 To drain the flea power you do these simple things:

 - Careful remove the battery